 Applicants must also submit standardized test scores for the Graduate Record Examination (GRE), the Law School Admission Test (LSAT), or the Graduate Management Admission Test (GMAT).
 Applicants must have taken one of these exams within the last five years to be considered.
 Scores for the GRE exam are preferred.
-The standardized test requirement is waived for applicants who have completed a PhD or JD degree.
-Applicants must upload their unofficial transcript to show that the degree has been conferred.
-For those who have completed a master’s degree, they may submit an application without having taken a standardized test but may be subject to take the exam, pending application review by the admissions committee.
+The standardized test waiver may be waived for candidates who have completed an advanced degree such as a Masters, J.D., or Ph.D.
+Please contact your Admissions Counselor to get instructions on how to apply for the GRE test waiver.

 Students must complete a three-credit course in American Government and Policy.
 If they have not taken this course at any point in their academic history, their admissions counselor can advise them on institutions offering a valid course, including a self-paced online version.
 Students must fulfill this requirement prior to registering for their second term.